getify/You-Dont-Know-JS/up & going/ch2.md

 Since *array*s are special objects (as `typeof` implies), they can also have properties, including the automatically updated `length` property.

-You theoretically could use an *array* as a normal object with named properties, or you could use an `object` but only give it numeric properties (`0`, `1`, etc) similar to an *array*.
+You theoretically could use an *array* as a normal object with your own named properties, or you could use an `object` but only give it numeric properties (`0`, `1`, etc) similar to an *array*.
 However, such would generally be considered improper usage of the respective types.

-Use *array*s for numerically positioned values and use `object`s for named properties.
+The best and most natural approach is to use *array*s for numerically positioned values and use `object`s for named properties.

-The other `object` sub-type you'll use all over your JS programs is *function*:
+The other `object` subtype you'll use all over your JS programs is *function*:

 ```js
 function foo() {